fossasia/eventyay-talk/doc/administrator/maintenance.rst

     add another one to rotate your backups.

 Data directory
-    The data directory of your pretalx configuration may contain files that you want to back up.
+    The data directory of your eventyay configuration may contain files that you want to back up.
 If you did not specify a secret in your config file, back up the ``.secret`` text file in the data directory.
 If you lose the secret, all active user sessions, password reset links will be invalid.
 You should